- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 This Burlington brewery has a crisp, clean interior and a fun brand logo.
 It all works really well together and makes you excited to sample their offerings, all made with “painstaking attention to technique and recipe.”

-here’s also pizza onsite, which makes this an outstanding spot to enjoy a bite paired with a winning brew.
+There’s also pizza next-door that can be brought in, so you can enjoy a bite paired with a winning brew.

 Vermont Pub & Brewery